FON MUSIC

-ТNТ MUSIC (ООО "Fonbet ТV") is a Russian musical entertainment TV channel, which airs exclusive shows, popular music and entertainment programs.
-It started broadcasting on 31 May 2016 at 16:00 (Moscow time), replacing the TV channel "A-One". ТNТ MUSIC broadcasts throughout Russia and is present in packages with over 750 cable operators.
+FON MUSIC (ООО "Fonbet ТV") is a Russian musical entertainment TV channel, which airs exclusive shows, popular music and entertainment programs.
+It started broadcasting on 31 May 2016 at 16:00 (Moscow time), replacing the TV channel "A-One".
+FON MUSIC broadcasts throughout Russia and is present in packages with over 750 cable operators.

 History

 On 17 October 2016, a related online radio station, TNT MUSIC RADIO, was launched.

 On 4 June 2018, the TV channel switched to a 16:9 broadcasting format.

 In September 2019, the TV channel TNT Music & THT Music Radio launched the sister project HIPHOP RADIO.

 In March 2023, it became known that the betting company Fonbet became the sole owner of ТNТ Music.